JAPlaisted/bionic-font-plugin/README.md

 ## Bionic Font Converter
 Bionic Font Converter is a Chrome plugin that changes all the fonts in the browser to the Bionic font, a productivity font designed to help users read faster.

+This product is currently under review via Chrome Webstore

 ## Installation
 To install Bionic Font Converter, follow these steps: